wp-plugins/goodreviews/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.5 =
+* Added a link to Settings on the Plugins page.
+* Added basic PHP environment detection on the Settings page to assist in troubleshooting.

 = 1.0.4 =
 * Added the ability to retrieve a title by its Goodreads ID instead of ISBN.